2GIS: Early years

-Further Development
+Further development

 In 2004 the project was spun off into an independent business unit - "DoubleGIS" LLC.
 In the same year DublGIS opened its first branch office in Omsk, as well as concluded commercial concession agreements with partners in Tomsk, Barnaul, and Novokuznetsk.
 That was the moment of DublGIS expansion into Russian cities.

 In 2006 the company launched online and Windows Mobile version of the guidebook.
 DublGIS in Novosibirsk split into a managing company and a branch to sell advertising positions.

-In 2007 a franchise in Odessa and branches in Chelyabinsk and Perm were opened.
+In 2007 a franchise in Odesa and branches in Chelyabinsk and Perm were opened.

 In 2007, DoubleGIS 3.0, a new version of the program with an interface in the style of MS Office 2007 is released.

 In 2010, the first CodeFest IT conference is held.

 In 2011, the company conducts a rebranding, as a result of which, the products are called 2GIS (DvaGIS).
 After 12 years after the first release, 2GIS is brought to the capital - the Moscow directory is released.
 Release of mobile applications for Android and iOS.

 In 2012, 2GIS is released in the Italian cities of Venice and Padua.
 This is the first release outside of the CIS.

 In 2013, the company earned 3 billion rubles, another corporate identity update takes place.
 Foreign expansion continues: 2GIS appears in the Czech Republic and Cyprus.
 An application for Windows Phone is released.
 The concept and interface of the new 2GIS is announced.

 2014: Several more new markets, including Chile.
 In August 2014, a map of Dubai is released, the web version of 2gis.ua with maps of Ukrainian cities is launched.

 In December 2014, the company seriously expanded its headquarters in Novosibirsk by buying half of the 22-story Sun City business center in Novosibirsk.
 The transaction amounted to more than 1 billion rubles, the loan for the purchase was issued by Sberbank.

 In 2015, it was included in the top ten employers in Russia according to HeadHunter.
 According to the results of 2020, 2GIS became the best employer in the HeadHunter rating in the "Medium-sized companies" category (the number of employees is from 251 to 1,000 people).

 In October 2015, 2GIS raised equity financing for the first time.
 Baring Vostok and ru-Net funds allocated $40 million to the company for the development of new products, active promotion in Moscow, St. Petersburg and other major Russian cities, as well as the launch of the service in foreign emerging markets.

 In November 2015, 2GIS entered Kyrgyzstan, with Bishkek as its first city of presence.